 Several Ator men shuddered or snickered, I looked at them and, “Which of us hasn’t fallen for that trick in our youth?
 The pure horsebane burned my tongue and the delicious pain shot up through my nose.
 I could feel the spice in the back of my head.
 I danced around with pain and actually started chewing grass in search of relief.
 However, don’t let this discourage you my king, because when it, horsebane paste, is spread across a warm Mikate, and it is mixing with the grease from the Toftskinka it bring the flavors of the bread and spices in the meat to life.
 In fact my King, that is why I am not eating what my wife prepared me.
 She is from Ator and as we know the Ator do not understand the art of food.
 When I remember the taste of a true Parnan Mikate meat pie I can’t bring myself to eat anything else.”

 The banquet went as well I could hope after that.

 Later that night I was in my small keep on the far side of the Capital.
 My wife had stayed behind at the royal residence.
-This was for the best because it gave me time to spent with my mistress.
+This was for the best because it gave me time to spend with my mistress.
 Yet the lack of dinner had left me too famished to preform any task other than eating.
-With my paramour waiting patiently by the bed, I carefully removed bundle from my the hinged floor chest I had owned for decade.
+With my paramour waiting patiently by the bed, I carefully removed a bundle from the hinged floor chest I had owned for decade.
 Taking the item wrapped in fine flax linen, I moved to the small corner table that held a single candle.
-As I fold back the oily fabric, I disrupted an decade old ruin that had been carefully drawn over the layers of cloth.
+As I folded back the oily fabric, I disrupted an decade old ruin that had been carefully drawn over the layers of cloth.
 Once it was broken, I inhaled the odors of fresh baked bread and spicy salted meat.